Heck it can get confusing! There are so many different types of pasta available, it can be tricky to understand and remember which is which.

 A tiny rice shaped pasta, often used in soups.

 Meaning ‘needle tops’, these are tiny ‘pastina’ that look exactly like grains of rice.
 Therefore great for dropping in soups.
 Sold under the Spigadoro pasta brand and similar to orzo.

 Difficult to describe in words, this small, short pasta type looks a little like a flower ‘end-on’.
 It features approximately 7 wave-edged ridges radiating out from a central tube.

 Arguably the most well-known type of stuffed pasta, ravioli (plural) are usually square with slightly ruffled edges.
-Get started making them with my easy spinach and ricotta ravioli recipe here or try this ravioli recipes page.
+Get started making them with my easy spinach and ricotta ravioli recipe here.

 A medium-sized lasagne noodle with frilled edges.